Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-every-method.md

 // Returns false
 ```

 Whoops!
-Sarah has a high temperature, so now we get a false back, which means we need to do something.
+Sarah has a high temperature, so we get a false back, which means we need to do something.

 I hope this shows how one line can beat an array to loop over people.